react-dnd/react-dnd/docs/00 Quick Start/Overview.md

 -------------------

-In the component's `render` method, we are then able to access both the data obtained from the monitor, and the connecting function obtained from the connector:
+In the component's `render` method, we are then able to access both the data obtained from the monitor, and the function obtained from the connector:

 -------------------
 ```js